arikanev/gaussian_mle/README.md

+# gaussian mle

-# Code for testing and visualizing the argmax of a Gaussian PDF
+Code for testing and visualizing the argmax of a Gaussian PDF